MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 2. The RSC permissions associated with the app you want to preapprove
 4. Global administrator privilege in your tenant

 Creating a preapproval is done with PowerShell cmdlets.
-To create the cmdlet, you need to piece together the information provided earlier with a `New-MgBetaTeamApppre-approval` command.
+To create the cmdlet, you need to piece together the information provided earlier with a `New-MgBetaTeamAppPreapproval` command.
 You must distinguish what type of RSC permissions you're preapproving in the cmdlet you create.
 There are two options when preapproving an app:

 |Configuration| Description|